 2012 Jane Alexander is the enigmatic title character in Edward Albee's The Lady From Dubuque, the inaugural production at the Pershing Square Signature Center's End Stage Theatre.
 David Esbjornson directs the production, which also stars Laila Robins, Michael Hayden, and Peter Francis James.

-2012 Robert B. Sherman, the American songwriter who, with his brother Richard, wrote the cheerful, upbeat scores to several memorable family films—most notably Mary Poppins—dies at age 86.
+2012 Robert B. Sherman, the American songwriter who, with his brother Richard, wrote the cheerful and upbeat scores to several memorable family films—most notably Mary Poppins—dies at age 86.
 Together, the Sherman brothers composed such infectious, good-natured anthems as "A Spoonful of Sugar," "Let's Go Fly a Kite," "Step in Time," "Toots Sweet," and "Me Ol' Bamboo."
 Their music has been heard on Broadway in Over Here!, Chitty Chitty Bang Bang, and Mary Poppins.

 2013 The West End premiere of Peter Morgan's The Audience, starring Helen Mirren as Queen Elizabeth II, opens at the Gielgud Theatre.
 Stephen Daldry directs the play, which imagines a series of pivotal meetings between Her Majesty the Queen and various prime ministers.
 The production transfers to Broadway two years later.

 2015 Seinfeld and Curb Your Enthusiasm creator Larry David's dysfunctional family comedy Fish in the Dark opens on Broadway at the Cort Theatre.
 David also stars in the play, opposite Rita Wilson, Jayne Houdyshell, Rosie Perez, and Marylouise Burke.

 Watch highlights from The Audience, starring Helen Mirren: